mingdom/omninmo/BEST_PRACTICES.md

   - **Edge Cases**: Test boundary conditions (empty inputs, maximum values, etc.)
   - **Regression Tests**: Add tests for bugs to prevent recurrence
   - **Test Coverage**: Aim for high coverage of critical paths and business logic
+  - **Test New Functionality**: Always write tests for new features and components
+  - **Test Naming**: Name tests specifically to the method/module being tested
+  - **Test Public API**: Test only public functions to avoid coupling tests to implementation details
+  - **Test Independence**: Each test should be independent and not rely on other tests

+- **Writing Tests**:
+  - **Test Structure**: Follow the Arrange-Act-Assert pattern
+  - **Mock External Dependencies**: Use mocks for external services, APIs, and databases
+  - **Test Edge Cases**: Include tests for error conditions and boundary cases
+  - **Parameterized Tests**: Use pytest's parameterize for testing multiple inputs
+  - **Fixtures**: Create fixtures for common test setup
+  - **Test Isolation**: Reset state between tests to prevent test interdependence
+  - **Never Change Test Logic**: Fix implementation to make tests pass, not the other way around

 ### 📝 Documentation
 *Supports USABILITY and RELIABILITY*